mozilla/version-control-tools/docs/mozreview.rst

 We've spent a lot of energy making it easy to hack on MozReview so anyone can come along and improve it.
 For more, read :ref:`hacking_mozreview`.
-We've spent a lot of time on a robust and comprehensive :ref:`testing infrastructure <testing>` so we can move fast and not break things.
+We've spent a lot of time on a robust and comprehensive :ref:`testing infrastructure <devguide_testing>` so we can move fast and not break things.

 Known Issues and Limitations
 ----------------------------